Use text or visual alternatives to sounds

-You can use visual cues rather than sounds in many applications by changing your PC settings.
+You can use visual cues rather than sounds in many apps by changing your PC settings.

 To change your settings

 Swipe in from the right edge of the screen, and then tap Search.